-3.5.1.
-Data Collection file - Employers must submit the YPS LGPS2014 Payroll Data Collection file promptly at the end of every pay period.
-Data on this file must reconcile to contributions paid over each month, and must contain accurate figures of pensionable pay, including assumed pensionable pay where appropriate, for YPS to post to individual member records.
-Files should be at the latest submitted by 6th of the month following pay period end.
+- 3.5.1.
+Data Collection file Employers must submit the LPPA LGPS2014 Payroll Data Collection file promptly at the end of every pay period.
+Data on this file must reconcile to contributions paid over each month, and must contain accurate figures of pensionable pay, including assumed pensionable pay where appropriate, for LPPA to post to individual member records.
+Files should be at the latest submitted by 10th of the month following pay period end. - 3.5.2.
+New Starters / Disclosure of Information At the latest, on the first day of employment, the employer will provide all new starters with LGPS information and request that the employee completes a LPPA Member Enrolment Form.